-Firstly, DTG printers are expensive and then it can print only one garment at a time, which demands print shop to have multiple inkjet printers.
+Firstly, Direct-To-Garment printing is expensive as compared to screen printing because it can print only one garment at a time, which demands a print shop to have multiple inkjet printers.
 Therefore it takes relatively longer time than screen printing to create multiple prints.
 Even a manual screen printing shop can handle larger production runs that DTG.

 Moreover, DTG ink is also expensive and some ink has issues printing high-definition colors on dark-colored garments.
 Being an expensive and slow process, DTG is a poor choice for creating large orders.

 Today, both screen printing and Direct-To-Garment printing are important t-shirts printing processes.
 Screen printing is suitable for large production runs whereas DTG is perfect for niche and small print runs.
 The choice of printing process depends on your business demands, production scale, and future plans.
 The choice is now up to you.

 November 5, 2019